 /ITL/scene/myPianoroll set pianorollstream "[ c"; /ITL/scene/myPianoroll write " d e"; /ITL/scene/myPianoroll write " f]";

-A video object has an own internal time and duration that is independant from the INScore time and duration.
-This video time is controlled using specific messages.
+Media objects (audio video) have their own internal time and duration that is independent from the INScore time and duration.
+This time is controlled using specific messages.

-- play start or stop playing the video.
+- play start or stop playing the media.
 Default value is 0.

-- volume sets the audio volume of the video.
+- volume sets the audio volume.
 Default and maximum value is 1.

-- rate sets the video playing rate.
+- rate sets the media playing rate.
 Default value is 1.

-vdate sets the current video frame.
+vdate sets the current video frame or audio position.
 Default value is 0.
 Arguments are the following:

-The video position may be updated while the video is playing.
+A media position may be updated while the media is playing.

-- mls gives the video absolute duration in milliseconds.
+- mls gives the media absolute duration in milliseconds.

-- vduration gives the video duration in musical time.
+- vduration gives the media duration in musical time.
 The returned value is a rational computed using the current rate, according to a tempo value of 60.

-A video object supports specific events (see section typespecevents for more details).
+A media object supports specific events (see section typespecevents for more details).

 Example Playing a video at half speed: